akashacms/akashacms-website/documents/plugins/base.html.md

 ---
 layout: article.html.ejs
-title: AkashaCMS' built-in plugin
+title: AkashaCMS' website-base-functionality plugin
 rightsidebar:
 ---

-AkashaCMS provides one plugin with generally useful partials, a root layout page, and a long list of Mahabhuta tags.
+The AkashaCMS-base plugin provides generally useful partials, a root layout page, and a long list of Mahabhuta tags.
 They work together to provide a comprehensive base for presenting website content.
+This had formerly been built-into AkashaCMS, hence had been called `builtin`.

-A given website may want to disable parts of the `builtin` plugin.
+A given website may want to disable parts of the `akashacms-base` plugin.
 If so, put this in the config file

 ```
 builtin: {